Coppernic/developer.coppernic.fr/docs/core.md

 }
 ```

- * Last versions of libs can be found in [artifactory](https://artifactory.coppernic.fr/artifactory/webapp/#/home)
+ * Last versions of libs can be found in [artifactory](https://artifactory.coppernic.fr/artifactory/webapp/#/home).
- * `implementation` is a key work of android gradle plugin 3.x.x, if you are using a older plugin, consider using `compile` instead
+ * `implementation` is a key work of Android gradle plugin 3.x.x, if you are using an older plugin, consider using `compile` instead.

-Hdk
+HDK
 ---

-How to use hdk on :
+How to use HDK on:

  * [C-One & C-One² family](core/hdk_cone.md)